 This kit is for personal use ONLY.
 Please do not copy, distribute, or sell any part of this design or the instructions without my permission.
 Pre-Cut Auntie B’s House @2021 Jacqueline Smith

 Before you start your new kit, think about how you will want to decorate it.
 You can paint the house, paint the house and glitter it, glitter just parts of the house like the roof, use the kit pieces as a guide to cut out decorative paper that you can glue onto the house, or just leave the building white for a modern look.
 If you leave any portion of the house as unpainted cardboard, I suggest spraying with a matte acrylic sealer like Krylon or Modge Podge Sealer.

 - Pre-cut kit has been cut from White Kraft Board.
 This is equivalent to 120 lb cover cardstock or cardboard.
 Some of the pieces with tight folds are cut out of 100 lb cardstock as the 120 lb was too thick to make sharp folds.

 - Bone Folder – A bone folder helps you make sharp folds when you are using cardstock or cardboard.
-While the kit comes pre-scored, you might want to make the scoring deeper with a bone folder.
+While the kit comes pre-scored, I strongly suggest you make the scoring lines deeper with a bone folder.

 - Multi-surface satin finish acrylic paints in your color choices.
 I find that if I use the multi-surface paint I do not need to gesso the cardboard first.
 Two coats are usually required.